murafalizade/w3school-clone/README.md

 # w3school-clone
 # This is a w3scool website clone
-This is a clone of w3shools site
+This is a clone of w3shools site It's made using scss , javascript and html with  use of bootstrap.